aliencube/youtube-subtitles-extractor/README.md

-# youtube-subtitles-extractor
+# YouTube Subtitles Extractor

-This is the library to retrieve subtitles from a given YouTube video, inspired by https://github.com/devhims/youtube-caption-extractor
+This is the NuGet package library that retrieves subtitles from a given YouTube video, inspired by https://github.com/devhims/youtube-caption-extractor.

+## Getting Started

+TBD